-Here are URLs that the Cool Cities Committees members like that are relevant for both adults and young people to become more educated about reducing their carbon footprints.
+Here are resources and link URLs that the Cool Cities Committee recommends that are relevant for both adults and young people to become more educated about reducing their carbon footprints.
 This information is meant to educate and promote individual actions.

-Resources to help you determine your carbon footprint and learn how to reduce it – try the surveys - they’re fun and educational for you and your children:
+Resources to help you determine your carbon footprint – try the surveys - they’re fun and educational for you and your children:

 We often don’t consider what we eat to have major environmental impact…but it does!
 Below is a list of ways that you can be more environmentally conscientious in the way that you choose the foods you and your family eat.

 Support your local farmer: Buying locally will save fuel and keep money in your community.
 Check out this article for more information on the benefits of growing food locally: